-Now celebrating its 37th anniversary, this annual awards luncheon honors the brightest stars of the association community and their commitment to excellence.
-Honorees include: Association Executive of the Year, Association Partner of the year, Young & Aspiring Association Executives, Leading Association Lobbyists and All Media Contest Winners.
+Now celebrating its 41st anniversary, this annual awards luncheon honors the brightest stars of the association community and their commitment to excellence.
+Honorees include: Association Executive of the Year, Association Partner of the Year, Young & Aspiring Association Professionals, Leading Association Lobbyists and TRENDY Awards Contest Winners.

 Known as the industry event to attend, the awards luncheon draws a crowd of over 500 leading association professionals each year.
 Come to mix, mingle, network and honor members of your community!

 Reserve your seats early, this event sells out every year!

 President and CEO